Header

 Along the route in some areas, the new line may consolidate with an existing line, requiring a double-circuit monopole (six total wires on the same pole).
 The typical right-of-way will be 30 to 40 feet wide to allow for construction and maintenance of the line.

-- Undergrounding would also require widening the right-of-way to safely maintain the underground and overhead lines, which would create a greater visual impact than the preferred alternative of combining a single, overhead line.
+• Undergrounding would require widening the right-of-way to safely maintain the new underground line and existing overhead line, which would create a greater visual impact than the preferred alternative of combining a single, overhead line.

 We are working with the Forest Service to identify areas where we could utilize a responsible project budget to underground as many miles of line as possible.